hbhanoo/this-land/lyrics.md

 By the relief office, I'd seen my people.
 As they stood there hungry, I stood there asking,
 Is this land made for you and me?

+## Alternate Choruses

+This land ain't your land, and this land ain't my land From the Patagonia to the Fiji Islands,
+From the Redwood Forest, to the Indian Ocean,
+This land ain't here for you and me.